Macarthur Minerals (CVE:MMS) Trading Down 14.3% – What’s Next?

-Macarthur Minerals Limited (CVE:MMS – Get Free Report) dropped 14.3% during mid-day trading on Friday .
-The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 144,000 shares changed hands during mid-day trading, an increase of 35% from the average daily volume of 106,662 shares.
+Macarthur Minerals Limited (CVE:MMS – Get Free Report)’s stock price was down 14.3% during trading on Friday .
+The stock traded as low as C$0.03 and last traded at C$0.03.
+Approximately 144,000 shares were traded during trading, an increase of 35% from the average daily volume of 106,896 shares.
 The stock had previously closed at C$0.04.

 Macarthur Minerals Trading Down 14.3 %